-In our upcoming Life Sciences White Paper, we focus on the role of patients in industry meetings, as the understanding of the valuable role they play increases.
+In our new Life Sciences White Paper, we focus on the role of patients in industry meetings, as the understanding of the valuable role they play increases.
 In the piece, we investigate the importance of patient centricity and what to expect within the next decade.
 We also explain how and when the shift towards a patient-centric approach began.
 In this post, we explore the journey of life sciences' largest resource in research and results - the patients.

 Today, many health care systems in the world are under immense strain.
 The life sciences sector has taken on this dilemma by advancing the use of technology in the treatment of disease.
 Technology has enabled the use of communication channels, such as social media, to inform and educate patients about disease states and treatment options.
 In addition, patients are also able to better inform the industry and other patients about their journey with a disease state.
 Ultimately, this has led to a subtle shift whereby patients are able to establish relationships with not just healthcare providers, but also pharmaceutical and biologic manufacturers.

 “Empowered patients are driving a social movement and spearheading a shift in roles “as profound as women’s liberation, racial equality, gay rights, and disability rights”.
 They are capable and motivated to help themselves and other patients to get better care and work with health professionals to improve services which are not well geared to meet the challenge of demographic change….”